seosgithub/flok/docs/services/vm.md

     * `EntryInsert(page, eindex, entry)` - Insert an entry, entry should be a dictionary value.
       * For arrays, this generates the `_sig` and `_id` for you.
       * For hashes, this generates the `_sig` for you.
-    * `EntryMutable(page, eindex)` - Returns a mutable entry at a specific index which you can then modify.
+    * `EntryMutable(page, eindex)` - Set a mutable entry at a specific index which you can then modify.
+The signature is changed for you.
+You can not use this with dot syntax like `EntryMutable(page, eindex).id = 'foo'`, you may only get a variable.
     * `SetPageNext(page, id)` - Sets the `_next` id for the page
     * `SetPageHead(page, id)` - Sets the `_head` id for the page